 I Amsterdam City Card Costs

 Yes, the card isn’t cheap.
-Like I said, the I Amsterdam card isn’t for everyone but in case you’d like to enjoy some of the things that Amsterdam is famous for, then it can be a very affordable option.
+As I said, the I Amsterdam card isn’t for everyone but in case you’d like to enjoy some of the things that Amsterdam is famous for, then it can be a very affordable option.
 Read on to see what’s included in it.

 What is Included in the I Amsterdam City Card